← Back to feed

 What It Measures

-The Editorial Posture rating reflects a publication's default editorial stance toward US military capability and the defense industrial base.
+The Military Lean rating reflects a publication's default editorial stance toward US military capability and the defense industrial base.
 It answers one question:

 When this source covers US defense spending, military programs, or the defense-tech industry, what is their default assumption about whether American military strength is a net positive for the nation and the world?